 In June 2020, the first patient was dosed in a Phase 1/2 clinical study evaluating oral selinexor in combination with standard of care therapy in patients with newly diagnosed or recurrent glioblastoma, or GBM.
 This global study is expected to enroll approximately 400 patients at clinical sites in the U.S., Europe, and Israel.
 The randomized, multi-center, Phase 1/2 study is expected to be conducted in two phases: a Phase 1 dose finding study followed by a Phase 2 randomized efficacy exploration study, designed to independently evaluate three different combination regimens in three treatment arms in patients with newly diagnosed GBM (Arms A and B) or with recurrent GBM (Arm C).
 Arms A and B will investigate selinexor in combination with radiation therapy with or without the addition of temozolomide, while Arm C will evaluate the combination of selinexor and lomustine.
-The primary endpoints in the study are progression-free survival in patients with newly diagnosed GBM and overall survival in patients with recurrent GBM.
+The primary endpoint of the Phase I study is to establish the maximum tolerated dose, and the primary endpoint of the Phase 2 study is progression-free survival in patients with newly diagnosed GBM and overall survival in patients with recurrent GBM.

 In addition to selinexor, we are also advancing a pipeline of novel drug candidates including our other oral SINE compounds eltanexor and verdinexor, as well as our oral dual PAK4/NAMPT inhibitor, KPT-9274.
 We began clinical testing of eltanexor, a second-generation SINE compound, in late 2015.
 Our clinical development program for eltanexor includes myelodysplastic syndrome, or MDS, colorectal cancer and metastatic castration-resistant prostate cancer.
 Based on clinical results to date and resource prioritization, we are continuing to focus on the development of eltanexor in MDS.
-In August 2020, safety and efficacy results from a Phase 2 study of selinexor in patients with MDS or oligoblastic acute myeloid leukaemia refractory to hypomethylating agents were published in The Lancet Haematology.
+In August 2020, safety and efficacy results from a Phase 2 study of selinexor in patients with MDS or oligoblastic acute myeloid leukemia refractory to hypomethylating agents were published in The Lancet Haematology.
 Currently, no standard therapy for such patients exists.
 In the 23 evaluable patients, the overall response rate was 26% (95% CI 10 - 48) in six patients with marrow complete remission, with an additional 12 patients (52%, 95% CI 31 - 73) achieving stable disease.
 The most common grade 3 or 4 adverse events were thrombocytopenia (eight, or 32%, of 25 patients) and hyponatraemia (five, or 20%, of 25 patients).
 There were no drug-related serious adverse events and no treatment-related deaths.
-In addition, we began clinical testing of KPT-9274 in patients with hematologic or solid tumors during 2016 and in July 2020, dosed the first patient in a Phase 1/2 clinical study of KPT-9274 in combination with an anti-PD1 monoclonal antibody.
+In addition, we have been evaluating KPT-9274 in patients with hematologic or solid tumors since 2016 and in July 2020, dosed the first patient in a Phase 1/2 clinical study of KPT-9274 in combination with an anti-PD1 monoclonal antibody.
 Finally, verdinexor is our lead compound that is being evaluated as a potential therapy for viral, rare disease and autoimmune indications in humans and by a collaborator as a potential therapy for cancers in companion animals.